shadowman-lab/Ansible-Config/SNOW/readme.md

 pip3 install netaddr

 ```
-These python packages must be installed in the Ansible Tower Python virtual environment that is used to run playbooks that communicate with ServiceNow.
+These python packages must be installed in the AAP exeuction environment that is used to run playbooks that communicate with ServiceNow.

 ### Collections